Single Points of Failure

 Every NVIDIA H100 and B200 is manufactured by TSMC.
 Every Apple M-series chip.
 Every AMD EPYC server processor.
 These companies design their chips.
 TSMC builds them.
 Without TSMC, the designs are blueprints with no factory.

 The AI boom is a TSMC boom.
-The company's revenue grew 34% in 2024 to $90 billion.
-Its advanced packaging capacity for AI chips is sold out through 2026.
+Revenue hit $122 billion in 2025, up 36% year over year, and Q1 2026 came in 41% above the prior year.
+Advanced packaging capacity for AI chips is sold out through 2026, and TSMC's HPC platform now drives 61% of total revenue.
 Every hyperscaler is competing for allocation on TSMC's production lines.

 Who Cannot Function Without TSMC